SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 # Check initial accuracy
 check_accuracy(val_loader, model, device=DEVICE)
-# Accuracy might be high, because its all random, and majority of the image is background.
+# Accuracy might be high because it's all random, and most images are as background.
 That is why we look at die score

 # Using mixed precision training
 scaler = torch.cuda.amp.GradScaler()